Blaine Wilson: Career

+In 2013, he was inducted into the International Sports Hall of Fame.

+Personal life

-Wilson married professional volleyball player Makare Desilets on March 28, 2001, whom he met at the Olympic Training Center in Colorado Springs, Colorado.
-They celebrated the birth of their first living child, a daughter, Wakaya, on Oct.
-4, 2002, after suffering the loss of a son.
+Wilson married professional volleyball player Makare Desilets on March 28, 2001, whom he met at the United States Olympic Training Center in Colorado Springs, Colorado.
+They celebrated the birth of their first living child, a daughter, on October 4, 2002, after suffering the loss of a son.
 Blaine and Makare divorced in 2006.
 Wilson married rhythmic gymnast Aliane Baquerot.
-The couple were both performing on The Tour of Gymnastics Superstars, and after their stop in Sacramento, traveled to Reno, Nevada and married there.
+The couple was both performing on The Tour of Gymnastics Superstars and after their stop in Sacramento traveled to Reno, Nevada, and married there.
 Blaine and Aliane have two sons, Jackson and Bodhi.